brajeshwar/brajeshwar.github.io/_posts/2007/2007-08-18-tiny-link-wordpress-plugin.md

----
-layout: post
-title: Tiny Link - a Wordpress plugin to create a TinyURL for your articles
+# Tiny Link - a Wordpress plugin to create a TinyURL for your articles
----

 I was in search of a way to automagically get an alternate short link for the lengthy URL of my articles.
 I tried a plugin but somehow went kaput and never worked for me.
 I decided to write one for myself and came up with a very simple solution.